PaulSquires/WinFBE/Help/WinFBX/Numeric datatypes/CCUR Class.md

 Formats a currency into a string form.

 ```
-FUNCTION FormatCurrency (BYVAL iNumDig AS LONG = -1, BYVAL ilncLead AS LONG = -2, _
+FUNCTION FormatNumber (BYVAL iNumDig AS LONG = -1, BYVAL ilncLead AS LONG = -2, _
    BYVAL iUseParens AS LONG = -2, BYVAL iGroup AS LONG = -2, BYVAL dwFlags AS DWORD = 0) AS STRING
 ```
 ```
-FUNCTION FormatCurrencyW (BYVAL iNumDig AS LONG = -1, BYVAL ilncLead AS LONG = -2, _
+FUNCTION FormatNumberW (BYVAL iNumDig AS LONG = -1, BYVAL ilncLead AS LONG = -2, _
    BYVAL iUseParens AS LONG = -2, BYVAL iGroup AS LONG = -2, BYVAL dwFlags AS DWORD = 0) AS CBSTR
 ```